Translate / Traducir

 18 February 1880 30 June 1895 Félix Francisco Maceyra, Luis Terrazas, Luis Faudoa, Ramón Remigio Luján and Miguel Salas (Principal stock holders of the Banco Mexicano of Chihuahua)

-Assayers and their tenures (as evidence by coinage)
+Assayers and their tenures (as evidenced by coinage)

 Initial Name Began on Left office on